-Note that the Harmonic mean is always less than or equal to the Geometric mean and the Geometric mean is always less than or equal to the Arithmetic mean.Further information can be found on the Wikipedia Harmonic Mean page
+Note that the Harmonic mean is always less than or equal to the Geometric mean and the Geometric mean is always less than or equal to the Arithmetic mean.For further information on the harmonic mean, see the Wikipedia Harmonic Mean page

-Where the number arguments are 1 or more positive numeric values, for which you want to calculate the harmonic mean.
+Where the number arguments are one or more positive numeric values (or arrays of numeric values), for which you want to calculate the harmonic mean.

 In this example, the Harmean function returns the value 1.229508197.

-Further examples of the Excel Harmean function can be found on the Microsoft Office website.
+Further details and examples of the Excel Harmean function are provided on the Microsoft Office website.

 If you get an error from the Excel Harmean function this is likely to be one of the following:

 |#NUM!||-||Occurs if any of the supplied numeric values are negative.|